hackers-pr/cookiecatcher/README.md

 # cookiecatcher
-# A program, that simulates a user's browser session and collects cookies
+— a program, that simulates a user's browser session and collects cookies

 requirements: